zhusheldon/zhusheldon.github.io/docs/_posts/2024-02-16-what-is-marketing-mix-modeling.markdown

 Typically, marketing mix models are formulated using **regression models**, though you can use any model that describes the influence of one set of variables over another, like an influence maximization graph model or an agent-based simulation model.
 I talk about regression models [here]({% post_url 2024-02-01-an-introduction-to-regression %}).

-By creating a line of best fit between the marketing variabels we have influence over and our goal metric like net sales, revenue, profit, etc., we are able to create an extension of a simple linear regression called a multi-linear regression model.
+By creating a line of best fit between multiple marketing variables and our goal metric like net sales, revenue, profit, etc., we are able to create an extension of a simple linear regression called a multi-linear regression model.
 Rather than using only one independent variable to predict, this model uses multiple features to predict.

 # Why is it useful?